vaibhavjain882/Documentation/linux-basics/lvm-disk.md

 fdisk -cu /dev/disk_name
 ```

-Add the disk to your machine as a primary partition. you can add lvm as extended
-partition but it doesn't make any sense because lvm as primary partition is more
+Add the disk to your machine as a primary partition. you can add lvm as extendedpartition but it doesn't make any sense because lvm as primary partition is more
 manageable than any other extended partition.
 And basically lvm partition remove
 our dependency on extended partition and provide more flexibility in terms of
 manageability (increasing/decreasing the size of entire disk, addition/deletion
 of other disks etc.).

-                Choose primary partition number from 1 to 4 and then partit

-ion type "8e" (which is for lvm) and also specify the size of the disk.
+Choose primary partition number from 1 to 4 and then partition type "8e" (which is for lvm) and also specify the size of the disk.

 Now, Create physical LVM volume on your disk: